yahoo/sherlock/README.md

 Param to specify custom ssl context provider class for mTLS connections. (default `com.yahoo.sherlock.utils.DefaultSslContextProvider` which returns SSLContext with validation)
 #### custom-secret-provider-class
 Param to specify custom secret provider class for passwords. (default `com.yahoo.sherlock.utils.DefaultSecretProvider` which returns secrets specified from CLISettings)
+#### prophet-url
+API endpoint of a running Prophet Service. (default `127.0.0.1:4080` which include both url and port)
+#### prophet-timeout
+Timeout for querying the Prophet Service. (default `120000` milliseconds)
+#### prophet-principal
+The Kubernetes principal that the Prophet Service is located. (default `prophet-principal`)

+## Getting started
+It is suggested to use Java8 and Maven 3.3 to develop Sherlock.

+## Further Development
+### Adding a new anomaly detector to Sherlock
+Currently, Sherlock supports two detector pipelines (Egads/Prophet).
+Both pipelines use Egads' anomaly detection module for anomaly detection.
+The Egads pipeline conducts both time series forecasting and anomaly detection via Egads anomaly detection library.
+On the other hand, the Prophet pipeline allows Sherlock to query forecasted time series from a Prophet web service.
+After that, the Prophet pipeline performs anomaly detection via Egads' anomaly detection module.
+If the developer wants to add a new anomaly detector to Sherlock, the developer should look at the abstract class `service/DetectorAPIService.java`, and implement a new detector class that extends `DetectorAPIService`.
+More specifically, developers should implement abstract methods `detectAnomaliesAndForecast` and `detectAnomalies`.
+The two abstract methods are elaborated in sections below.

+### Developing the instant detection feature
+Sherlock allows the user to perform an instant anomaly detection, which is accessible via the /Flash-Query endpoint.
+The endpoint is linked to method `processInstantAnomalyJob` under `Routes.java`, which calls method `detectWithResults` under `DetectorService.java`.
+Method `detectWithResults` checks which detector the user wants to use, assign the corresponding `DetectorAPIService` instance, and calls the instance's `detectAnomaliesAndForecast` method.
+Method `detectAnomaliesAndForecast` does anomaly detection and returns the original time series, expected time series, and the anomaly points.
+The combined results are displayed via the /Flash-Query/ProcessAnomalyReport endpoint.

+### Developing the Job Scheduling feature
+Sherlock allows the user to schedule anomaly detection jobs that run routinely.
+Regarding the job scheduling, Sherlock uses `JobScheduler.java` to maintain a Priority Queue stored in Redis.
+Every time the user adds a job, Sherlock puts the job into via method `scheduleJob` with the job's next run time as the priority.
+Sherlock keeps checking the current system time, and pops the Priority Queue as required via method `consumeAndExecuteTasks`.
+For the actual detection, method `consumeAndExecuteTasks` executes a job that is due, which eventually goes to method `runDetection` under `DetectorService.java`.
+Method `runDetection` checks which detector the user wants to use, assign the corresponding DetectorAPIService instance, and calls the instance's `detectAnomalies` method.
+Method `detectAnomalies` does anomaly detection and returns anomaly points because job reports display only detected anomaly points.

+### Understanding TimeSeries/Anomaly format used in Sherlock
+All current pipelines use `TimeSeries` and `Anomaly` classes defined in Egads heavily.
+To gain a better understanding of those formats, developers should read `TimeSeries.java/Anomaly.java` defined in the [Egads repository](https://github.com/yahoo/egads).

 ## Committers